-3 people and a dog rescued from cliff in Tacoma’s Point Defiance Park
+3 people and a dog rescued from Point Defiance cliff

-TACOMA — Three people and a dog had to be rescued Monday evening from a cliff in Point Defiance Park.
+TACOMA, Wash.
+(AP) — Tacoma Fire says three people and a dog had to be rescued from a cliff in Point Defiance Park.

-The News Tribune reports that Tacoma Fire crews were called out around 9:30 p.m.
+The News Tribune reports that crews were called out around 9:30 p.m.
 Monday after an adult, two children and a dog became stuck about 100 feet below the top of the cliff near the Bridges Viewpoint on Five Mile Drive.

 It was unclear how the group got stuck.